-We may be reliant on certain retailers or distributors.
-Amazon, Best Buy, Target, and Walmart in total accounted for 73% and 78% of our devices revenue for the three months ended September 30, 2025 and 2024, respectively.
+We are reliant on certain retailers or distributors.
+Amazon, Best Buy, Target, and Walmart in total accounted for 81% of our Devices revenue for each of the years ended December 31, 2025 and 2024.
 Furthermore, our licensed Roku TV partners may be reliant on the same or other retailers and distributors for a significant portion of their unit sales of Roku TV models.
-If one or several retailers or distributors were to discontinue selling our or licensed Roku TV partners' products, choose not to prominently display those products in their stores or on their websites, or close or severely limit access to their brick and mortar locations, the volume of our or our licensed Roku TV partners' products sold could decrease, which would harm our business.
+At times, certain retailers and distributors have reduced the number of our and our licensed Roku TV partners' products available for sale, have chosen not to prominently display those products in their stores or on their websites, or have discontinued selling those products.
+Such actions have in the past decreased, and may in the future decrease, the volume of our or our licensed Roku TV partners' products sold.
 These risks may be exacerbated by our reliance on certain retailers or distributors, or when a major retailer in a jurisdiction commercializes televisions under brands that the retailer controls.

-In addition, if any of our existing licensed Roku TV partners choose to work exclusively with, or divert a significant portion of their business with us, to other operating system developers, this may adversely impact our ability to continue to license the Roku TV OS and our smart TV reference design to TV brands and to grow our user base and monetize the Roku TV OS.
+In addition, at times our existing licensed Roku TV partners have chosen to work exclusively with, or divert a significant portion of their business with us, to other operating system developers.
+This may adversely impact our ability to continue to license the Roku TV OS and our smart TV reference design to TV brands and to grow our user base and monetize the Roku TV OS.
 Traditional retailers have limited shelf and end cap space in their stores and limited promotional budgets, and online retailers have limited prime website product placement space.
 Competition is intense for these resources, and a competitor with more extensive product lines, stronger brand identity, and greater marketing resources, such as Amazon or Google, possesses greater bargaining power with retailers.
-In addition, one of our online retailers, Amazon, sells its own competitive streaming devices, smart TVs, and smart home devices, is able to market and promote these products more prominently on its website, and could refuse to offer or promote our products on its website.
-We also face increased competition with Walmart (which currently makes and sells Onn. branded streaming products, including co-branded Roku TV models), in light of Walmart's acquisition of Vizio (which also makes and sells smart TVs with a proprietary operating system).
-See also "-If our efforts to build a strong brand and maintain customer satisfaction and loyalty are not successful, we may not be able to attract or retain users, and our business may be harmed" and "-If we fail to differentiate our streaming platform and compete successfully with our competitors, it will be difficult for us to attract and retain users and our business will be adversely impacted."
+In addition, our online retailers, which sell or may sell their own competitive streaming devices, smart TVs, and smart home devices, may market and promote their products more prominently on their websites, and could refuse to offer or promote our products on their websites.
+We also face increased competition with Walmart (which currently makes and sells Onn. branded streaming products, including co-branded Roku TV models), in light of Walmart's acquisition of Vizio (which also makes and sells smart TVs with a proprietary operating system) and the integration of Vizio's operating system into Walmart products instead of other third-party proprietary operating systems.
+See also "-If our efforts to build and maintain a strong brand and customer satisfaction and loyalty are not successful, we may not be able to attract or retain users, and our business may be harmed" and "-If we fail to differentiate our streaming platform and compete successfully with our competitors, it will be difficult for us to attract and retain users and our business will be adversely impacted."
 Any reduction in our ability to place and promote our products, or increased competition for available shelf or website placement, could require us to increase our marketing or other expenditures to maintain our product visibility or could result in reduced visibility for our products, which may harm our business.
-In particular, the availability of product placement during peak retail periods, such as the holiday season, is critical to our revenue growth, and if we are unable to effectively sell our products during these periods, our business would be harmed.
+In particular, the availability of product placement during peak retail periods, such as the holiday season, has in the past prevented, and may in the future prevent, us from effectively selling our products during these periods.

-If our efforts to build a strong brand and maintain customer satisfaction and loyalty are not successful, we may not be able to attract or retain users, and our business may be harmed.
+If our efforts to build and maintain a strong brand and customer satisfaction and loyalty are not successful, we may not be able to attract or retain users, and our business may be harmed.